Charyapada: Poets

-Nature

-The language of the Charyapada is rather symbolic in nature.
-So in many cases the literal meaning of a word does not make any sense.
-As a result, every poem has a descriptive or narrative surface meaning but also encodes tantric Buddhist teachings.
-Some experts believe this was to conceal sacred knowledge from the uninitiated, while others hold that it was to avoid religious persecution.
-Attempts have been made to decipher the secret tantric meanings of the Charyapada.

 Period

 Haraprasad Shastri, who rediscovered the Charyapada, conjectured that it was written during the 10th century.
 However, according to Suniti Kumar Chatterji, it was composed between 10th and 12th century.
 Prabodh Chandra Bagchi upholds this view.
 Sukumar Sen, while supporting this view, also states that the Charyapada could have been written between the 11th and 14th centuries.
 However, Muhammad Shahidullah was of the opinion that the Charyapada dates back to an even earlier time.
 He maintained that it was likely to have been composed between 7th and 11th century.
 Rahul Sankrityayan thought that the Charyapada was probably written between 8th and 11th century.